0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
+ - in !status switch "last updated..." formatting to use seconds_to_n_time_ago
  - at some level, wrap handle_global_command and handle_global_command in try blocks which call logging.exception to report unexpected exceptions in command handlers
- - switch from etherscan to bloxy.info for holders chart data source
+ - switch from etherscan to bloxy.info for holders chart data source. this probably also means moving the holders chart functionality into the token library
+ - 24h high/low/average - add to the update() method in base_exchange.py
  - make configuration text-based so it does not need python imports etc
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite) `pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`